 Author's note (statistics inconsistency): The 20x20x20 organization uses poverty as an appeal for funds to cover their $300 surgery, yet WHO's statistics supposedly cover all members, including the United States.

-From the first hub, the following comments added knowledge or an interesting point of view to the operation proposed by 20x20x20:
+From my first article, the following comments added knowledge or an interesting point of view to the operation proposed by 20x20x20: